VISAS

 Visas: 1-time process.
-Valid for six months and multiple entries and are normally issued on the same day upon submission of the complete supporting documentation.
+Valid for six months and are normally issued on the same day upon submission of the complete supporting documentation.

 Countries that do require a Mexican Visa: https://www.inm.gob.mx/gobmx/word/index.php/paises-requieren-visa-para-mexico/